-Mrs Monica Salter is a business woman who has managed her family business in Real Estate and Gaming, for 34 years as Shareholder and Managing Director.
+Mrs Monica Salter is a business woman who has managed her family business in Real Estate and Gaming, for 36 years as Shareholder and Managing Director.
+She is currently a non-executive Director of Air Niugini Limited since August 2021.